worldflora/wfo-docs/docs/concepts.md

 ## Homonyms, isonyms and ex authorship

-The code has the following note under point 6.3
+The Code has the following note under point 6.3

 > Note 2.
 When the same name, based on the same type, has been published independently at different times, perhaps by different authors, then only the earliest of these “isonyms” has nomenclatural status.
 The name is always to be cited from its original place of valid publication, and later isonyms may be disregarded (but see Art.
 14.14).